 File Transfer Protocol.
 A TCP/IP protocol that transfers files (ASCII text or binary) between TCP/IP host computers.

 Communications in which reception and transmission take place at the same time.
 In radio, this means that transmission and reception are on two separate channels.
 See also half-duplex, repeater.

 A 9600 bps plug-in modem for TNC-2s and other amateur TNCs.
 It was developed by James Miller, G3RUH.
 Circuitry contains adaptable filters to adjust for bandwidth limitations in commercial radios and a"randomizer" circuit to prevent DC offsets on modulated data.
 Similar to but may not be totally compatable with K9NG modem.
-Believed to be compatable with the new TAPR 9600 bps modem.
-See also modem, K9NG modem, TAPR, HAPN.
+See also modem, K9NG modem.

 John G8BPQ is the author of a widely used packet switch software that, in the 1990s, emulated a multi-port TNC on a IBM PC or clone.
-This software normally runs in TSR (Terminate and Stay Resident) mode and allows routing from an AX.25 network or TheNET system directly to the PBBS or other program running on the PC.
+In the early 90s, ths software normally ran in TSR (Terminate and Stay Resident) mode and allowed routing from an AX.25 network or TheNET system directly to the PBBS or other program running on the PC.
 It also performs TheNET routing across its radio ports.

 As of 2014, John is still working on his software which now runs as an application in Linux on Wintel computers and embedded ARM platforms, in Unix on the Macintosh, and in various flavors of Microsoft Windows.